Franziska Scanagatta: Military service

 In that rank, Scanagatta joined the 6th composite battalion, Warasdin Grenz District (combined Infanterie Regimenter No. 65 & 66), leading a reinforcement troop from Hungary to the battalion at Kehl on the Rhine just as the war ended in April 1797.
 In December, she marched with them to winter quarters in Troppau, Silesia and then to Klagenfurt in Styria.
-Always taking great care not to be discovered and trying to be amongst new people, she took the opportunity to take up a fellow cadet's posting to Infantry Regiment No.56 'Wenzel Graf Colloredo' in the autumn of 1798.
-She also fulfilled her wish to see various parts of the Empire, as she first visited the regiment's base in Moravia before joining the 'Aushilfsbezirk' (supplementary recruiting area) for the regiment in Galicia, where she arrived in September.
+Always taking great care not to be discovered and trying to be amongst new people, she took the opportunity to take up a fellow cadet's posting to Infantry Regiment No. 56 "Wenzel Graf Colloredo" in the autumn of 1798.
+She also fulfilled her wish to see various parts of the Empire, as she first visited the regiment's base in Moravia before joining the Aushilfsbezirk (supplementary recruiting area) for the regiment in Galicia, where she arrived in September.
 She would regularly frequent the casino in Sandomir, where local society would gather, and was almost discovered when challenged by a local young man, who told her that some women thought Scanagatta was a woman.
 Her response was that she was glad to be judged by his wife, which was enough to persuade him to disbelieve the gossip.
 In February 1799, she marched with her company to the War of the Second Coalition, but en route suffered a severe attack of rheumatism.
 After two months' ill health and recuperation, she was transferred to the Deutsch-Banater Grenz Regiment No.12 and travelled to its base at Pancsova in the area, which is now northern Serbia.

 With GR12, Scanagatta marched to Italy, where she continued to show her determination and endured exhausting marches, relying on her motto: "Una verace risoluta virtù non trova impresa impossibile a lei" (Real strength of mind finds nothing impossible.)
 When one of Francesca's army comrades teased her for being small, she challenged him to a duel and wounded him.
 In December 1799, she led the attack on the French trenches at Barbagelata.
 Over the winter, she spent time with her family and they tried to persuade her to leave the army.
+Her mother had noticed medical issues arising from tying down her bossom underneath the uniform.
 Promoted to Leutnant in March 1800, Francesca returned to the siege of Genoa in April, but her father informed the Austrian authorities of his daughter's presence in the army.
 She was obliged to resign on the very day Genoa fell, 4 June 1800.
 Her commander, Friedrich Heinrich von Gottesheim held a party in her honour, where she was still treated as an ordinary officer.